orey/papers/docs/articles/conf-mgt.md

 ### Configuration management with links

-We can provide a quick definition of applicability in this context: For a product with a serial number K, the brake version 1 is applicable to K if K is inferior or equal to N; From N+1, the version 2 of the brake is applicable.
+We can provide a quick definition of applicability in this context: For a product with a serial number K, the brake version 1 is applicable to S/N K if K is inferior or equal to N; From N+1, the version 2 of the brake is applicable.
 In PDMs, the applicability is traditionally attached to the links as shown in Figure 1.
+Applicabilities are, in that case, intervals of product S/N.

-This way of storing the applicability is associated to the filtering mechanisms that are generally available in PDMs: Indeed, having defined the applicabilities on all links, it is possible to filter the full product tree with a specific S/N to wee what is applicable to this S/N. The filtered tree will correspond to the subset of the product tree corresponding to the specific options that are present in the product which serial number is K. Applicabilities are, in that case, intervals of product S/N.
+Having defined the applicabilities on all links, it is possible to filter the full product tree with a specific S/N to see what is applicable to this S/N. The filtered tree will correspond to the subset of the product tree corresponding to the specific options that are present in the product which serial number is K.

 For sure, if we try to filter the product tree with a S/N that does not exist, we may retrieve (depending on how the filtering mechanism is implemented) the list of all possible design solutions that are applicable *from now*.
-In the case of Figure 1, for sure, the V1 of the Brakes will not be applicable anymore for any S/N superior to N. Without any particular definition of our S/N options, we may see more than 100% of a product because we did not defined the very features of that S/N yet, and I may get all available options (product catalog) with this filter.
+In the case of Figure 1, for sure, the V1 of the Brakes will not be applicable anymore for any S/N superior to N. Without any particular definition of our S/N options, we may see more than 100% of a product because we did not defined the very features of that S/N yet, and we may get all available options (product catalog) with this filter.

-We must admit that this mechanism is quite confusing because it mixes various objectives:
+We must admit that this mechanism is quite confusing because the product tree mixes various objectives:

 * Determining the configuration of a specific product S/N: dynamic information, fruit of a filtering;
 * Keeping the information of the applicable options in the product catalog: dynamic, fruit of filtering;